Annika Lübbert

-Since 2025, I joined Wageningen University and the AMS Institute for Advanced Metropolitan Solutions as a postdoctoral researcher, where I explore the personal challenges of professionals who seek to accelerate innovation in the construction sector.
+My background is in cognitive neuroscience.
+Since 2025, I joined Wageningen University and the AMS Institute for Advanced Metropolitan Solutions as a postdoctoral researcher, where I explore the personal challenges of professionals seeking to accelerate innovation in the construction sector.

 In Sanskrit, my name means constant change (Anicca) and fearless force (Anika) – I resonate very well with that.